quaralblast/Fingerprint_Capture/README.md

 # Fingerprint Capture

  GUI software built for simple fingerprint data collection.
 To download, go to releases and select Fingerprint_Capture_Setup.exe to download.
-Sample Data can be found in the 'FingerprintCapture' folder.
+Sample Data can be found in the 'Fingerprint_Data' folder.
 This application is only supported for windows at the moment.